Academic Calendar 2025-2026

 Confidentiality

-The ASPC regularly deals with private personal information of students that requires absolute confidentiality.
-To that end, the proceedings of meetings, matters discussed, and identity of students shall not be discussed with persons who are not either subject to or part of the ASPC proceedings.
-Individual faculty members will be informed about decisions affecting students in their courses and, if necessary to accommodate students, may be given an explanation of the reasons for a decision regarding an individual student in their class, in which case the faculty member will keep this information confidential.
+The ASPC regularly deals with private personal information of students.
+This requires absolute confidentiality.
+To that end, the proceedings of meetings, matters discussed, and identity of students shall not be discussed with people who are not either subject to or part of the ASPC proceedings.
+Individual faculty members will be informed about decisions affecting students in their courses and, if necessary to address individual circumstances, may be given an explanation of the reasons for a decision regarding an individual student in their class, in which case the faculty member shall keep this information confidential.

 Role of the ASPC Chairperson